 Most Android devices provide power supply through a single micro USB port.
-This drawback excludes an option to have any accessory device connected at USB port permanently, simply because Android device must be charged occasionally (“from time to time”), when the battery is empty.
+This drawback excludes an option to have any accessory device connected at USB port permanently, simply because the Android device must be charged occasionally (“from time to time”), when the battery is empty.

 If the user needs the constant use of an Android device, occasional charging (“from time to time”) in reality becomes “system downtime”, because the accessory device can not be used while the battery is charging.

-Whom is it made for?
+Who is it for?

 What is so good about APB and what makes it different?

-Long time support, provided through our regular and free updates.
+- Long time support, provided through our regular and free updates.

 APB uses a significantly different approach.

-How it works?
+How does it work?

 In short, it has lots of stuff going on at the small piece of PCB, supported with sophisticated software written for specialized USB MCU.

-Basically, APB has two modes:
+APB has two modes:

 Digital Logic APB is a professionally engineered device, made by following all engineering standards and rules of good practice, without using dangerous tricks or additional hardware from the market.

-There is no magic, well engineered hardware always knows its limits.
+There is no magic, well-engineered hardware always knows its limits.

-At this stage of development, APB can be used only with our uFR Series reader devices.
+- At this stage of development, APB can be used only with our uFR Series reader devices.

-Charging is slower and is defined by USB 2.0 standards, which means that maximum charging current can’t be higher than 500 mA.
+- Charging is slower and is defined by USB 2.0 standards, which means that the maximum charging current can’t be higher than 500 mA.
 Compared to standard chargers, it can be 3 to 4 times slower.

-Communication with uFR Series reader devices is established ONLY by using our dedicated Java class – “DLReader” class.
+- Communication with uFR Series reader devices is established ONLY by using our dedicated Java class – “DLReader” class.

 APB device models with various types of connectors